Sodium dithionite: With organic carbonyls

-Applications
+Uses

 Industry

-Being water-soluble, sodium dithionite is used as a reducing agent in some industrial dyeing processes.
-In the case of sulfur dyes and vat dyes, an otherwise water-insoluble dye can be reduced into a water-soluble alkali metal salt (e.g. indigo dye).
+Sodium dithionite is used as a water-soluble reducing agent in some industrial dyeing processes.
+In the case of sulfur dyes and vat dyes, an otherwise water-insoluble dye can be reduced into its water-soluble alkali metal leuco salt.
+Indigo dye is sometimes processed in this way.

+Domestic and hobby uses

 Sodium dithionite can also be used for water treatment, aquarium water conditioners, gas purification, cleaning, and stripping.
-It has also been applied as a sulfonating agent.
 In addition to the textile industry, this compound is used in industries concerned with leather, foods, polymers, photography, and many others, often as a decolourising agent.
-It is even used domestically as a decoloring agent for white laundry, when it has been accidentally stained by way of a dyed item slipping into the high temperature washing cycle.
-It is usually available in 5 gram sachets termed hydrosulfite after the antiquated name of the salt.
+It is even used domestically as a decolouring agent for white laundry, when it has been accidentally stained by way of a dyed item slipping into the high temperature washing cycle.
+It is usually available in 5 gram sachets termed hydrosulphite after the antiquated name of the salt.

-It is the an active ingredient in "Iron Out Rust Stain Remover", a commercial rust product.
+It is the active ingredient in "Iron Out Rust Stain Remover", a commercial rust product.

 Laboratory

 Sodium dithionite is often used in physiology experiments as a means of lowering solutions' redox potential (Eo' -0.66 V vs SHE at pH 7).
 Potassium ferricyanide is usually used as an oxidizing chemical in such experiments (Eo' ~ .436 V at pH 7).
 In addition, sodium dithionite is often used in soil chemistry experiments to determine the amount of iron that is not incorporated in primary silicate minerals.
 Hence, iron extracted by sodium dithionite is also referred to as "free iron."
-The strong affinity of the dithionite ion for bi- and trivalent metal cations (M2+, M3+) allows it to enhance the solubility of iron, and therefore dithionite is a useful chelating agent.

 Aqueous solutions of sodium dithionite were once used to produce 'Fieser's solution' for the removal of oxygen from a gas stream.
 Pyrithione can be prepared in a two-step synthesis from 2-bromopyridine by oxidation to the N-oxide with a suitable peracid followed by substitution using sodium dithionite to introduce the thiol functional group.